donnemartin/haxor-news/INSTALLATION.md

 There is a known issue with Apple and its included python package dependencies (more info at https://github.com/pypa/pip/issues/3165).
 We are investigating ways to fix this issue but in the meantime, to install haxor-news, you can run:

     $ sudo pip install haxor-news --upgrade --ignore-installed six

+## Nix/NixOS installation

+Nix is a package manager default to the NixOS distribution, but it can also be used on any Linux distribution.
+In order to install `haxor-news` with it run:

+    $ nix-env -i haxor-news